rajarshi008/Scarlet/README.md

 ## Collab (Tentative)

 We solve the problem of learning LTL formulas from a sample consisting of traces partitioned into positive and negative.
 Most previous approaches that use enumeration over all LTL formulas to search for concise ones consistent with the sample checking consistency with the sample.
-Unlike other methods we essentially search from the set of subsequences generated from the traces in the sample and
+Unlike other methods we essentially enumerate subsequences from the traces in the sample from which LTL formulas can be generated in a straightforward manner.

 ---